Bethel University (Minnesota): Freshman residences

 There are four freshman residence halls on campus.
 Three—Bodien Hall, Getsch Hall, and Edgren Hall—encircle a cul-de-sac just south of the academic buildings, informally known as Freshman Hill.
 The fourth, Nelson Hall, is the largest of the freshman residences, and located nearby on the north side of the academic buildings.
 It is the oldest building on Bethel University's current campus in Arden Hills.

 Residences for returning students

 Two residence halls, Arden Village and Lissner Hall, mostly house returning students.
-North Village, a collection of five buildings formerly used as housing for seminary students, houses returning students and offers a full kitchen in every suite.
+North Village, a collection of six buildings formerly used as housing for seminary students, houses returning students and offers a full kitchen in every suite.
 It is located at the far north end of the campus.
 Heritage Hall, opened in 1999, is a suite-style residence hall, housing juniors and seniors.
 Students enrolling after Fall 2019 must be 21 years of age prior to September 1 to live off-campus with the exception of those who commute from their parents' home.